dessygil/des-personal-site/README.md

 #THINGS LEFT TO DO
 - Switch everything to grid
 - a side bar with my profile desc and cats
-- add bootstrap
-- figure out how to write a nice blog filled with code snippets and screenshots
 - change everything to typescript
 - change to include the hover over resume and contact me to have their effect text black and no underline
 - make the full card be the link